harrystech/dynosaur/README.md

 estimated dynos rapidly tracks the upward slopes, but trails the downward slope by about 30s.

-## Installation
+## Installation and Usage

-If you wish to run standalone, rather than with Dynosaur-Rails:
+See below about how to deploy to Heroku.

     $ gem install dynosaur

-## CLI Usage

-In addition to the Rails app, dynosaur comes with a command line interface that can be configured from a JSON config file.
+Create a YAML config file (see `config.sample.yaml` and info below) and run with:

     $ dynosaur config.yaml

-An example config file and a heroku Procfile is included.

 ## Global Autoscaler Configuration